kyleam/etc/README.md

 Setting it up
 -------------

-To get this up and running, a few things need to be happen:
+To get this up and running, a few things need to happen:

 1. set `ETC` in `zsh/zshrc` to the location of this repo.
 Any `*.zsh` files in subdirectories (one-level deep) will be sourced by `zshrc`